eugene-eeo/cmat/README.rst

 Internally most things are iterator based, so it is very easy to write your own transforms and plug them into the pipeline.
-The aim is to expose a nice API for creating quick and dirty scripts to visualise matrices (read: tabular data).
+The aim is to expose a nice API to let one write quick and dirty scripts to visualise matrices (read: tabular data).

 todo